LWV New Mexico Positions

 - statewide uniformity in early voting for all elections;

-- more direct citizen involvement in the candidate selection process for special elections to fill a vacancy in the US House of Representatives;
+- more direct citizen involvement in the candidate selection process for special elections to fill a vacancy;

 The League of Women Voters of New Mexico supports four-year terms for state executive officers, preferably elected in non-presidential years with limitation of two consecutive terms in the same office.
 LWVNM supports a shortened ballot.